 White Springbok Trophy Hunting

 White Springbok is a color phase and not a separate subspecies.
 They form part of the four springbok color phases.
 Consider the springbok slam on a plains game hunt.
-Springbok is affordable.
+Springbok prices have reduced.

 Bushpig Trophy Hunting

 Bushpig is nocturnal.
 Bad-tempered and hostile, the bushpig is mostly hunted after dark when he is most active.
 Be wary of his razor-sharp tusks.
 He is sometimes shot in broad daylight.
-A unique and interesting African trophy.
+A unique and interesting trophy to hunt.

 By the 1950s, very few wild animals were found outside parks, which resulted from overhunting, the introduction of domestic animals, and overgrazing.
 The domestic animals introduced diseases that devastated local wildlife, and many areas became devoid of meaningful wildlife.

-The fall of apartheid and related increase in tourism and private ownership of wild animals resulted in the reintroduction of many species of animals and a rapid rise in the safari and game ranching industries.
+The fall of apartheid and related increase in tourism and private ownership of wild animals resulted in the reintroduction of many animal species and a rapid rise in the safari and game ranching industries that now surpasses East Africa.

 Game ranching in South Africa is now unique in terms of species diversity.
 South Africa is one of only a few countries where ownership of wildlife is vested with private landowners.

-The tremendous growth and development of the game ranching industry are visible throughout South Africa.
-Not only is supporting infrastructure springing up all over the country, but game numbers are always on the increase, and so is the number of hectares dedicated to game ranching.
+The tremendous growth and development of the game ranching and hunted plains game industries are visible throughout South Africa.
+Supporting infrastructure development all over the country.

 Our Philosophy Towards Trophy Hunting

 We are conservation-oriented, owning vast numbers of established herds of wild game in their natural habitat on large land areas.
-This was achieved over many years of reintroducing game and conversation.
+This was achieved over many years of reintroducing game and conservation.
 Our hunts are only large free-range conservancies.
-We limit the amount of hunting parties to ten per year to ensure exclusive and high-quality hunting.
+We limit the number of hunting parties to twenty per year to ensure exclusive and high-quality hunting.

-Nick Bowker and his family own a significant portion of the land that you will be hunting on.
-You will have exclusive access to some of the best free-range hunting areas in South Africa, hunting African plains animals in their habitat, superior quality, and authentic experience, ensuring you the best African Safaris.
+Nick Bowker and his family own a significant portion of the land you will be hunting on.
+You will have exclusive access to some of the best free-range hunting areas in South Africa, hunting African plains animals in their habitat, superior quality, and authentic experience, ensuring you the best African game trophy hunting.

-10 Best Trophies to Hunt on a Budget
+10 Best South African Trophies to Hunt on a Budget

-What are the 10 best plains game trophies to hunt on a budget in South Africa?
+What are the 10 best plains game trophies to hunt on a budget in Africa?

 Kudu, Nyala, Waterbuck, Springbok, Blesbok, Impala, Warthog, Gemsbok, Wildebeest, Sable